thewtex/thesis/strain_estimation/strain_estimation.rst

 To address this condition, the linear least-squares implementation can be modified.
-If the number of consecutive displacement samples with the same sign exceed half the width of the kernel, only these samples can be used in the linear least-squares fit.
+If the number of consecutive displacement samples with the same sign exceeds half the width of the kernel, only these samples can be used in the linear least-squares fit.
 In this way, values from only one side or the other of the discontinuity are used for the local gradient estimate.
 Axial strain results of this modified least-squares method applied to the carotid artery are